naritomo1984/Octane-renderer-script/README.md

-# Octane-render-script
+# Octane-bake-texture-render-script
 The script for Octane render.
 Octane render 3.04 or above.

-This script creates rendering node automatically and will render specified number of the object sequence files.
+This script creates baking rendering node automatically and will render specified number of the object sequence files.
 The rendering setting will use the environment texture(.exr) as a light source, if you'd like to use other rendering
 settings, you will need to modify the settings after the script created the node network.